GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/4-exercise-implement-generics-with-interfaces-classes.md

 You can use generics in an interface declaration by replacing the type annotations with type variables.

+1. Open the [Playground](https://www.typescriptlang.org/play) and remove any existing code.
 1. Declare a simple interface called `Identity` that has two properties, `value` and `message`, and two generic type variables, `T` and `U`, for the property types.

     ```typescript